This has been the boldest and most beautiful 5 months of my life.

 I said goodbye to Rarotonga and got on the plane around midnight.
 I knew something was different this time.
 It is such a tiny airport there was no need for a wheelchair, but I realised how stressful I still find flying as long as there’s some element of ME to deal with.
 This time, finally for a night flight, I slept on a plane.
 In Los Angeles the next morning I almost fell into my hotel room by the airport and did nothing (minus a swim, already missing the water).
 I had arranged it that way.
 Decided to explore LA when I have some real energy and am on less of a tight budget.
 I suddenly felt I was back in a more familiar world.
 With working WiFi, power-showers and baffling politics.

 The next morning I flew to Denver.
 Again, I needed the wheelchair but not half as much as before.
 It felt much more of a precaution.
 Maria met me at the luggage carousel.
 It had been 18 years!
 We became friends when we were in the same tiny group of people studying with a Tibetan Buddhist nun in Sydney.
-I had wanted to visit her in Boulder for years and here I was, chatting as if we had just crossed The Golden Gate Bridge.
+I had wanted to visit her in Boulder for years and here I was, chatting as if we had just crossed Sydney Harbour Bridge I’m the car together again.

 Cartoon by @SKZCartoons